Massachusetts governor declares state of emergency amid influx of migrants seeking shelter

 “Our new arrivals are most eager to work.
 The last thing they want is to be dependent,” she said.

-As part of the emergency declaration, Healey said she is renewing a call to local organizations that can assist those seeking shelter as well as to individuals interested in sponsoring a family in their home.
+As part of the emergency declaration, Healey said she is renewing a call to local organizations that can assist those seeking shelter as well as to people interested in sponsoring a family in their home.

 The state has also launched a new migrant relief fund to help raise money to aid migrants.